letrnhan2003/elsololobo/README.md

 * C Programming language

 ## Project Structure
-The project consists of main.c, scheduler.c, software_timer.c, and main.h, scheduler.h, software_timer.h as well.
+The project consists of main.c, scheduler.c, software_timer.c, sfm_smart_irrigation.c and main.h, scheduler.h, software_timer.h, sfm_smart_irrigation.h as well.

 ## Contribution
 If you find any issues or have suggestions for improvement, feel free to create a new issue or submit a pull request.